On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Formal Background

-\paragraph{Voting format.} To express dependencies among issues, we mostly follow the format described in \cite{BL16}.
+\paragraph{Voting Format.} To express dependencies among issues, we mostly follow the format described in the paper by \citeauthor{BL16} \citeyear{BL16}.
 Each voter $i\in[n]$ is associated with a directed graph $G_i=(I,E_i)$, called {\it{dependency graph}}, whose vertex set coincides with the set of issues.
 A directed edge $(I_k, I_j)$ means that issue $I_j$ is affected by $I_k$.
-We explain briefly how voters submit their preferences, before giving the formal definition.
-For an issue $I_j$ with no predecessors in $G_i$ (its in-degree is 0), voter $i$ is allowed to cast an unconditional approval ballot, stating the outcomes of $I_j$ that are approved by her.
-She can be satisfied with one or with all or with none of the outcomes in $D_j$.
-In the case that issue $I_j$ has a positive in-degree in $G_i$, let $\{I_{j_1}, I_{j_2}, \dots, I_{j_k} \}\subseteq I$ be all its direct predecessors (also called in-neighbors).
-Voter $i$ then needs to specify all the combinations that she approves in the form $\{t:d\}$, where $d\in D_j$, and $t \in D_{j_1} \times D_{j_2} \times \dots \times D_{j_k}$.
-Every combination $\{t:d\}$ signifies the satisfaction of voter $i$ with respect to issue $I_j$, when all outcomes implied by $t$ have been realized and the outcome of $I_j$ is $d$.
-Both cases of zero and positive in-degree for an issue can be unified in the following definition.
+We also let $N^{\unaryminus}_{i}(I_j)$ be the (possibly empty) set of direct predecessors of issue $I_j$ in $G_i$.
+We first explain briefly how the voters are expected to submit their preferences, before giving the formal definition.
+For an issue $I_j$ that has no predecessors in $G_i$ (in other words, its in-degree is 0), voter $i$ is allowed to cast an unconditional approval ballot, stating the alternatives of $D_j$ that are approved by her.
+In the case that issue $I_j$ has a positive in-degree in $G_i$, then let $\{I_{j_1}, I_{j_2}, \dots, I_{j_k} \}\subseteq I$ be all its direct predecessors (also called in-neighbors).
+Voter $i$ then needs to specify all the combinations that she approves in the form $\{t:r\}$ where $r\in D_j$, and $t \in D_{j_1} \times D_{j_2} \times \dots \times D_{j_k}$.
+Every such combination $\{t:r\}$ signifies the satisfaction of voter $i$ with respect to issue $I_j$ in a given outcome, when that outcome contains all alternatives in $t$ as well as the alternative $r$ for the issue $I_j$.
+Both cases of zero and positive in-degree for an issue can be unified in the following definition of conditional approval ballots.